Qrucial/Grants-Program/applications/QRUCIAL_DAO.md

 - how you intend to use, enhance, promote and support your project in the short term, and
 - the team's long-term plans and intentions in relation to it.

+- In the short term we'd like to have the grant so development goes faster.
+QRUCIAL as a company will keep funding the project until it becomes self-sustaining (meaning, the governance system keeps the DAO running on its own).
+- CCTF (cryptoctf.org) is already a partner, helping to bring the best web3 hackers to the system.
+- Elfz and Trollz is a marketing partner so we don't just develop a DAO, but also make it usable and visually acceptable to all audiences.

 ## Additional Information :heavy_plus_sign: